woodystock/learner-materials-react-props-and-state/activities/activity-3.md

 Ok!
 So!

-We've imported our cat Data.
+We've created some cat data "state" for React to watch.

 We've created an all seeing, all powerful cat card (well, soon to be!)

-First let's render our cat card on the screen.
+Now before we hook these two up to each other, let's render our cat card on the screen.

 ## Step 1

-In the return statement, under `<div className="cards__wrapper">` in your App function, render your cat card.
+In App's return statement, under replace the `{Your code here!}` comment with your cat card.

 <details>
 <summary>Click here to see the answer</summary>